evaera/Cmdr/docs/90-advanced/03-permissions.md

 ---

-## Gathering Sensitive Context via Client Data
+## Gathering sensitive context via client data

 Sometimes, verifying a permission requires information that only the client knows, such as what they are looking at or clicking on.
 However, because an exploiter can spoof client data, you must cross-verify the returned data on the server.